Sightseeing in Easter Island

 Easter Island (Rapa Nui in native language)

-Run by CONAF (National Forest Corporation), the National Park has its origins in 1935 but its current status dates back to June 1966.
-Declared a World Heritage Site by UNESCO in 1995, currently this park has an area of 7,150 Hectares, which means 43.5% of the island.
+Run by CONAF (National Forest Corporation), the National Park has its origins in 1935, but its current status dates back to June 1966.
+Declared a World Heritage Site by UNESCO in 1995, the park currently covers an area of 7,150 hectares, which constitutes 43.5% of the island.

-The activities mainly include guided cultural tours, horseback riding, trekking, scuba diving, sea kayaking and surfing, recreational fishing, wildlife observation, photography.
-The park has food and crafts sale, picnic areas, trails, lookout, horse rental.
-Like any other National Park there are some basic rules to respect and worth take into account, otherwise the fines can be quite expensive: Camping is not allowed, do not touch, sratch or scribble on any archaeological remain, do not circulate out of the established paths, no standing on Moai platforms (Ahu).
-Tickets can be purchased at Mataveri Airport upon flights arrival or at CONAF in Orongo and Rano Raraku Stations.
+Activities mainly include guided cultural tours, horseback riding, trekking, scuba diving, sea kayaking, surfing, recreational fishing, wildlife observation, and photography.
+The park offers food and crafts for sale, picnic areas, trails, lookouts, and horse rentals.
+Like any other National Park, there are basic rules to respect; failing to do so may result in significant fines.
+These rules include: Camping is not allowed, do not touch, scratch, or scribble on any archaeological remains, do not stray from established paths, and do not stand on Moai platforms (Ahu).
+Tickets can be purchased at Mataveri Airport upon arrival or at CONAF offices in Orongo and Rano Raraku.

 Rano Kau Volcano